bbhavsar/sql_evaluator/README.md

 Bulk of the implementation is in the new `QueryEvaluator.java` class.
-It has 2 public function, the constructor and the `Evaluate()` function that works through the steps of validating, computing cross product, filtering the rows, and projecting the requested columns.
+It has 2 public function, the constructor and the `Evaluate()` function that works through the steps of validating the query, computing cross product, filtering the rows, and projecting the requested columns.
 Minor updates to `Main.java` to invoke the `QueryEvaluator.java` class.

 Implementation pre-computes data structures that helps with aliases in "from" clause and "select" clause as it's required in a bunch of different places.
 See the in-line